Affiliate links on Android Authority may earn us a commission. Learn more.

 These system requirements are pretty tame compared to other consoles from the same era.
 You should theoretically be able to play these titles on recent budget-minded octa-core phones, but what about going even lower?

 Metropolis Street Racer and Daytona USA delivered mostly smooth frame rates on a device with a quad-core chipset (Cortex-A53).
 Meanwhile, Soul Calibur also offered playable performance but saw numerous graphical glitches.
 MDK2 was another title we briefly tested, and it was quite smooth, although the emulator didn’t detect my Xbox controller’s shoulder triggers for some reason.

-Easily one of the most technically demanding emulators for Android, Dolphin brings GameCube and Wii games to smartphones, and it’s come a long way since its initial release in 2013.
+Easily one of the most technically demanding emulators for Android, Dolphin is a GameCube and Wii emulator that brings those games to smartphones, and it’s come a long way since its initial release in 2013.